Kanye West Drops New Music, ‘Banned’ From Oscars After-Parties

 In fact, Kardashian has reportedly not attended a single Oscar after-party since Elton John’s party in 2014.
 According to reports, Kanye West and his wife watched the awards show at home this year.

-In other news, appearing on radio program The Fam in the Morning in mid-February, rapper Pusha T confirmed that Kanye West is working on his new album, according to Highsnobiety.
+In other news, appearing on the radio program, The Fam in the Morning, in mid-February, rapper Pusha T confirmed that Kanye West is working on his new album, according to Highsnobiety.

 Pusha T’s interview on the radio program came at the time of Kanye West’s fashion show YEEZY Season 5 at New York Fashion Week.
-The G.O.O.D Music label-boss confirmed that Yeezy is working on new music despite his November, 2016, hospitalization.
+The G.O.O.D Music label boss confirmed that Yeezy is working on new music despite his November 2016 hospitalization.

 Kanye West has previously teased the follow-up to 2016’s The Life of Pablo and said the new album would be titled Turbo Grafx 16.
 However, it’s unclear how West’s hospitalization and his recovery process have affected his work on the new album.

 But Pusha T claims that Kanye West is back in the studio and working hard on Turbo Grafx 16.
-Earlier this year, rapper Tyga released new track “Feel Me” featuring Kanye West, who has collaborated with six artists on their singles last year, including Drake’s “Pop Style.”
+Earlier this year, rapper Tyga released new track “Feel Me” featuring Kanye West, who collaborated with six artists on their singles last year, including Drake’s “Pop Style.”

 [Featured Image by Walik Goshorn/AP Images]